 Bee Safe: How to avoid getting stung (it’s actually pretty easy)

-There still might be times when you come across a bee at Sweetwater, and that’s a good thing, because it means the hives are healthy and the bees are out pollinating.
+There still might be times when you come across a bee at Sweetwater, and that’s a good thing, because it means the bees are still out pollinating.

-Bees really don’t want to sting you, and they’ll give you plenty of warning, according to Jennifer Harbour, a beekeeper for Round Rock Honey, which manages Sweetwater’s beehives.
+Bees really don’t want to sting you, and they’ll give you plenty of warning, according to Jennifer Harbour, a beekeeper for Round Rock Honey, which managed Sweetwater’s beehives.

 “Our bees belong to the species Apis mellifera, or western honeybee, which is prized for its docile temperament, as swell as its prolific production of honey,” Harbour said.

 If a bee feels threatened or aggravated, it will usually bump you somewhere on your body as a warning.

 “If you get bumped, turn around and walk calmly away.
 Don’t run or flail your arms, because that could cause the bee to get excited and release pheromones that signal danger to the hive.
 That attracts more bees,” Harbour said.

 If you get stung, the same advice applies.
 “Turn around and walk away calmly.
 It’s very tempting to want to run or scream, but stay calm and quiet,” she said.